Karmo Kaur

-Sardarni Karmo Kaur was the wife of Ran Singh Nakai,the third ruler of the Nakai Misl.
-She served as the regent of the Nakai Misl during the reign of her sons, Bhagwan Singh and Gyan Singh.
-Being the mother of Maharani Datar Kaur, she was the mother-in-law of Maharaja Ranjit Singh, the founder of the Sikh Empire.
+Sardarni Karam Kaur, popularly known as Karmo Kaur, was the wife of Ran Singh Nakai, the third ruler of the Nakai Misl, one of the groupings with its distinct guerilla militia that later became part of the Sikh Empire.
+Karmo Kaur served as the regent of the Nakai Misl during the reign of her sons, Bhagwan Singh and Gyan Singh.
+She was the mother of Maharani Datar Kaur, queen consort of Maharaja Ranjit Singh, the founder of the Sikh Empire.
 She was the grandmother of Maharaja Kharak Singh, the second king of the Sikh Empire and Sardar Kahan Singh Nakai, the last chief of the Nakai Misl.

 Early life

-Bibi Karmo Kaur was married to Ran Singh Sandhu, son of Natha Singh Sandhu, around 1767 when he only 17 years old.
-During this time Sardar Heera Singh Sandhu was chief of the Nakai Misl.
-Soon after his death in 1767 and her father-in-law's dead in 1768, Nahar Singh Sandhu, elder brother of Ran Singh, succeeded Sardar Heera Singh as the Nakai chief.
+Karmo Kaur was married to Ran Singh Sandhu, son of Natha Singh Sandhu, around 1767 when he 17 years old.
+Sardar Heera Singh Sandhu was chief of the Nakai Misl at the time.
+Soon after his death in 1767 and her father-in-law's death in 1768, Nahar Singh Sandhu, elder brother of Ran Singh, succeeded Sardar Heera Singh as the Nakai chief.
 Heera Singh's son Dal Singh was still a suckling infant hence it was decided to pass the sardari to Natha Singh's son.
-Nahar Singh's reign didn't last very long, he died just nine months after his succession, in a fight at Kot kamalia in 1769.
+Nahar Singh's reign did not last very long, he died just nine months after his succession, in a fight at Kot kamalia in 1769.
 After his death Ran Singh, became the next Sardar of the Misl.
 Upon her husband's accession, she became the sardarni of the Nakai Misl.

 Ran Singh was a very ambitious man - his ambitious were matched by his courageous spirit.
 Under his leadership the Nakais rose to a very strong and important position in Punjab and acquired much territory under his rule.
 Ran Singh harbored ambitious to conquer Multan, but he was preoccupied by Wazir Singh's and kharal tribe's armed operations against him.
 Ran Singh died in battle against the Kharals in 1784.
 At the time of his death the Misl controlled Baharwal, Bucheki, Changa Manga, Chhichha, Chunian, Chunian, Dhaulri, Dipalpur, Faridabad, Fatahpur, Gugaira, Harappa, Jambar, Jethpur, Kanganpur, Khudian, Pakpattan, Raiwind, Chichawatni, Fatehabad, Killianwala, Kot Kamalia, Sahiwal, Syedwala, Sharakpur, Shergarh.

 During the course of their marriage Sardar Ran Singh and Sardarni Karmo Kaur became parents to four children, 3 sons and a daughter.